 LandlordBC recently published an eye opening article detailing the struggles of purpose built rental buildings in Vancouver.
 The article found that even for buildings raising rent every year at the maximum rent increase of 3.2% for the past ten years, rental expenses would far exceed rent costs.

-Here’s a bit more detail of the sample building: The sample building was a mid-sized three storey building with a wood-frame, built in the late 1970s.
+Here’s a bit more detail of the sample building: The sample building was a mid-sized three story building with a wood-frame, built in the late 1970s.
 It was situated within suburban Metro Vancouver, and was well-maintained by their long term owners, who also re-invested into the property.

 LandlordBC identified and highlighted the main expense items a typical building owner or property manager would have to address over time, including their associated percent increase per year.
 This included: